zengin/microsoft-graph-docs/api-reference/beta/resources/group.md

 ## Properties

-> **Note:** The `resourceProvisioningOptions` property should not be used to determine the app that created a group and it may be deprecated at a future date.
+> **Note:** The `creationOptions` property should not be used to determine the app that created a group and it will be deprecated at a future date.
 Instead use the `createdByAppId` property for the App ID of the app used to create the group.
+In many cases the value of `createdByAppId` will be null as it was introduced in April 2020.

 | Property	   | Type	|Description|
 |:---------------|:--------|:----------|